isomerpages/moh-vaccinegov/pages/faq.md

 						<input id="question-1-4" type="checkbox">
 							<label for="question-1-4" class="tab-label">How can I receive the Novavax/Nuvaxovid COVID-19 vaccine?</label>
 						<div class="tab-content">
-							<p>You may book an appointment at a Healthier SG General Practitioner (GP) clinic that offer the Novavax/Nuvaxovid COVID-19 vaccine through <a href="https://vaccine.gov.sg/covid/">vaccine.gov.sg/covid</a>.<br>
+							<p>Individals aged 12 years and above may book an appointment at a Healthier SG General Practitioner (GP) clinic that offer the Novavax/Nuvaxovid COVID-19 vaccine through <a href="https://vaccine.gov.sg/covid/">vaccine.gov.sg/covid</a>.<br>
 <br>
-Please note that the Novavax/Nuvaxovid vaccine is only approved for use in persons aged 12 years and above.</p>
+Please note that from 1 January 2025, the Novavax/Nuvaxovid vaccine will no longer be available under the National Vaccination Programme (NVP) as the existing XBB.1.5 formulation of the vaccine is no longer supplied by the manufacturer.
+Individuals who wish to receive the Novavax/Nuvaxovid vaccine should do so by 31 December 2024.</p>
     				</div>
     			</div>
     			<div class="tab">